roatpkz/rsps-provably-fair/README.md

 2. **Post-deal : disclose the raw server seed for audit**
    - When the hand ends, reveal `server_seed_plain`.
    - Immediately rotate to a brand-new `server_seed_plain` and publish its hash for the next round.
-   - If it's not player vs player (Flower Poker), then increase the nonce after every game.
+   - If it's not player vs player (Flower Poker or Boxing), then increase the nonce after every game.

 3. **Self-audit guide for players**
    - Copy `client_seed(s)` + `server_seed_plain` + `nonce` from the game log.